radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/migration-commands.md

 <br>The name of the RadiantOne instance.
 If not specified, the default instance named vds_server is used.

 **`- path <path>`**
-<br>The file or folder to export to.
+<br>The file or folder to export to. **You MUST indicate the location of the export file in the -path command argument to be**: /opt/radiantone/vds/vds_server/conf/sync

 **`- skip <name>`**
 <br>The name of the resource to skip and exclude from the export.